Queen Elizabeth's Hospital: School day

 The school day begins at 08:35 am with registration in each class's form room.
-This is followed on Mondays by a full school assembly in the dining hall led by the Headmaster.
-The day is divided into nine 35-minute periods.
-The first two are from 9–10:10 am, followed by a 20-minute break, then four more periods, before lunch starts at 12:50 pm and ends at 2:05 pm.
-After three more lessons, at 4:00 pm the school day ends.
+This is followed on Mondays by a school assembly attended by years 11 to 13 in the dining hall led by the Headmaster with years 7 to 10 having this on Wednesday.
+The day is divided into eleven 35-minute periods.
+The first two are from 9–10:10 am, followed by a 30-minute break, then three more periods, before lunch starts at 12:30 pm and ends at 1:40 pm.
+After four more lessons, at 4:00 pm the school day ends.

 All boys have one afternoon of sports per week.
-For years 7 and 8, it takes place on Wednesdays at the school's Failand playing fields, where rugby is played during the autumn and spring terms, and cricket or athletics during the summer.
+For year 7, it takes place on Monday while for year 8, it takes place on Wednesdays at the school's Failand playing fields, where rugby is played during the autumn term and football in the spring term, and cricket or athletics during the summer.
 Years 9 and 10 have games on Tuesdays, and are given a choice of sports, while year 11 and sixth form have games on Thursdays.
 There are also gym periods for years 7–11 during the rest of the week.

 In year 7, boys are taught Latin, English, Spanish, maths, geography, history, religious studies, Art, biology, physics and chemistry, as well as periods for sport.
 In year 8, boys are taught all of the above as well as an extra language (German or French).
 In year 9, boys must choose two creative subjects (design technology, information technology, art, drama, music or Latin, the latter occupying both choices), which are each taught once a week for a double period.
 Boys are expected to take up to ten GCSEs, including a modern foreign language, maths, English language, English literature, and two out of the three sciences, taught as separate disciplines.
 Students take four subjects in the lower Sixth Form, with new subjects such as economics, classical civilisation, further mathematics and politics also available.
 One subject can then be dropped for their final year at the school in the Upper Sixth.
 The School also offers the Extended Project Qualification (EPQ) in Sixth Form.